m-barthelemy/vapor-queues-fluent-driver/README.md

 # QueuesFluentDriver

-This Vapor Queues driver is an alternative to the (default) Redis driver, allowing you to use Fluent to store the Queues jobs into your relational database.
+This Vapor Queues driver allows you to store the Queues jobs metadata into a relational database.

 ## Compatibility